ropensci/drake/README.md

 In `drake` version 7.5.0 and above, `make(recover = TRUE)` can salvage old targets from the distant past.
-This may not be a good idea if your external dependencies have changed a lot over time (R version, package environment, etc) but it can be super handy.
+This may not be a good idea if your external dependencies have changed a lot over time (R version, package environment, etc) but it can be useful under the right circumstances.

 ``` r
 # Is the data really gone?